Pushpavel/AutoCp/CONTRIBUTING.md

 ### License

-By contributing, you agree that your contributions will be licensed under its [Apache License 2.0](LICENSE.md).
+By contributing, you agree that your contributions will be licensed under its [MIT License](LICENSE).